freeCodeCamp/guide/src/pages/articles/miscellaneous/add-font-awesome-icons-to-all-of-our-buttons/index.md

 ---
-title: Add Font Awesome Icons To All of Our Buttons
+title: Add Font Awesome Icons to All of Our Buttons
 ---
 <i class="fa fa-trash"></i>